What is a Stormwater Management Pond?

 Managing Yard Waste

-Dumped yard waste in natural areas or around stormwater ponds can have an adverse affects on the health of the natural system.
+Dumped yard waste in natural areas or around stormwater ponds can have an adverse affect on the health of the natural system.
 Dumped materials smother natural vegetation, may contain harmful chemicals, and non-native plant seeds.
 The best solution is to compost leaves, grass clippings, and weeds on your own property.
 The City of London has yard waste collection days for brush and leaves throughout the year.
 To learn more about waste collection days, please refer to the most recent version of the City of London’s Residential Recycling and Garbage Collection Calendar.

 If you have any other specific questions regarding stormwater management ponds feel free to email: